 Dog Man tells the tail of Dick Russell, a trainer who has coached some 30,000 dogs; Adoption Pending follows the story of George, a two-year-old staffie cross on his path to find his forever home; To the Pets captures the tenacity and generosity of spirit found in disabled and aging pets, while Well Groomed is a tongue-in-cheek look into the elaborate world of competitive creative dog grooming.

 It doesn't matter whether you're into doggos or puppers, floofs or loafs, thicc bois or long bois, the Top Dog Film Festival will make you laugh, cry, and have a hecking good time.
-Aucklanders will be able to check it out at The Vic Cinema in Devonport on Saturday, 8 September.
-Tickets are $26 for an adult and $24 for a child.
+With tickets flying out the door, Aucklanders will be able to check out the encore matinee screening at Academy Cinemas on Sunday, 16 September.
+Tickets are $26 for an adult and $16 for a child.
 It will also be heading to Christchurch, Dunedin, Wellington and Hamilton.
 Tickets are available here.

 You'd be borking mad to miss it.